ostdotcom/website-docupony/platform/docs/getting-started.md

 sidebar_label: Four Steps to Success
 ---

 There are four major steps to getting started with OST Platfrom.
-Follow these steps through to completion to create, test, and launch your own Brand Token in your app or platform.
+Follow these steps through to completion to create, test, and launch your own Token in your app or platform.

 | Step | Description | Skillset | Approx Duration |
 | --- | --- | :---: | :---: |